Haneke among names in frame for Cannes film awards

 Home hopes lie with the Jacques Audiard's powerful romance "Rust & Bone", starring Oscar winner Marion Cotillard as a trainer of killer whales who loses her legs in an accident.

-Veteran Alain Resnais, in competition with "You Ain't Seen Nothin' Yet!" has a 65-year association with Cannes which could act in his favour.
+Veteran Alain Resnais, in competition with "You Ain't Seen Nothin' Yet!" has a 65-year association with Cannes which could act in his favor.

 And Leos Carax's surreal "Holy Motors", a madcap journey through Paris featuring cameos from Kylie Minogue and Eva Mendes, sharply divided opinion but was arguably the most talked-about movie screened so far.